lodewijkvankeizerswaard/ANP4NLG/README.md

 - NP statistical paradigm approach..
 However, transformers are not entirely relevant.
 - ANP wuould be better due to differences between domains of wikipedia articles.
 - Compare convergence speed of ANP and NP....

+## Meeting 3 Tuesday
+- do not want to mirror related work section from original NP paper.
+Because we are NOT looking at those models when comparing.